 Which Devices Does Disney+ Support?

 Even though Disney+ won’t be on the Nintendo Switch for a while, Disney has made a concerted effort to develop Disney+ apps for the most popular streaming platforms.
-Across all devices, the Disney+ monthly subscription is only $7.
+Across all devices, the Disney+ monthly subscription is only $7 (although that will rise to $8 per month in March 2021).

 You also have the option of subscribing to a bundle that includes Disney+, ESPN+ and Hulu’s ad-supported on-demand service for only $13 per month.